 This was something that was beyond my understanding, and I felt weird because for me being strong and stoic was mandatory to survive.

-However, slipping into teenage, and adulthood made me realise, no matter how strong we are, we all have our insecurities that go skin deep.
+However, slipping into teenage, and adulthood made me realize, no matter how strong we are, we all have our insecurities that go skin deep.
 Because when you grow, your experiences with people, situations, and with your own ‘self’ also grows.

 Hence self-acceptance is necessary because it is the doorway to a mentally healthy, and balanced life, where you don’t beat yourself up for not being like others.
 Or not living up to the image that you have perfected in your mind.